My Tokyo Guide

 Main content starts here.

 Journey to the island of Mikurajima to swim with dolphins and hike up the volcanic peak of Mt.
 Oyama.
 This tiny island is only 20 square kilometers with a population of less than 400 people.
 You'll find most of the island's attractions within the lush natural habitat, which are home to native plant species and wildlife.
 Book your trip through the Mikurajima Island Tourist Association to enjoy guided dolphin swims, nature hikes, and bungalow camping.

-From Tokyo by plane: Flights depart from Haneda Airport and Chofu Airport via Oshima or Hachijojima Island.
-The entire trip to Mikurajima takes approximately one hour and 20 minutes.
+From Tokyo Chofu Airport: Take the flights depart from Haneda Airport and Chofu Airport via Oshima Island or Hachijojima Island.
+Then, take the ferries to Mikurajima Island.
+The entire trip will take about one hour and 20 minutes.

 The most famous temporary residents are the dolphins who inhabit the surrounding waters between April and November.
-Make arrangements with the Mikurajima Island Tourist Association, who will provide a guide to take you out into the nearby waters via boat.
+Check the information of the Mikurajima Island Tourist Association, or the hotels, who provide the info of guides to take you out into the nearby waters via boat.
 Dive into the ocean to encounter groups of dolphins playfully frolicking around you.
 Alternatively, you are welcome to bring a floatation device into the water, or photograph the sleek creatures from the boat.